 MBA schools typically ask applicants to write more than one essay.
 Sometimes, they ask for a lot of essays.
 Your MBA essay package should work together, like chapters in a book, to provide the admissions officers with a complete picture of your potential and an understanding of why you are excited about the opportunity to join their program (and their network!).
-Because of this, having a solid plan of attack for your statement of purpose for MBA program will save you time and frustration while also moving you towards the goal of having essays that will help your application stand apart from the crowd.
+Because of this, having this solid plan of attack by EssayEdge for your statement of purpose for MBA program will save you time and frustration while also moving you towards the goal of having essays that will help your application stand apart from the crowd.

 1. Think about each prompt individually as well as part of the group

 Then take a break and read them again before you start brainstorming and especially before you start writing.
 We’re all just human, and there is always a tendency to read what we expect to read instead of what’s actually there.
 This isn’t really a problem with the more open-ended prompts asking general questions about your goals.
-However, for the more specific prompts, it is not uncommon for me to work with an applicant who has misread or misunderstood the topic of the prompt.
+However, for the more specific MBA essay prompts, it is not uncommon for me to work with an applicant who has misread or misunderstood the topic of the prompt.
 An average essay that addresses the prompt thoroughly beats an outstanding but off-topic essay any day.

 2. Brainstorm ideas for the entire essay package